 There are a lot of mixed reviews of Ethiopian Airlines on the internet.
 I was very curious to experience their Cloud Nine product myself.
 I already flew economy class with Ethiopian so I knew what to expect and I was prepared for the crappy airport in Addis Ababa.

 I was offered a welcome drink and shortly after departure, a hot towel.

 We arrived in Vienna and after the passengers boarded, I chose to sit in front, where the sound of my IFE system worked fine.
 I was lucky business class was not full…

 Here’s a quick overview of the basic amenity kit Ethiopian has to offer, including Ethiopian water.
 They offer green, yellow and red kits.

 A few days later, I had my flight back to Brussels.
 The airport of Addis Ababa is not the most exciting airport on earth.
-I was there during the evening and I went to the business lounge.
+I arrived in the evening and I went to the business lounge.
 Apparently, Ethiopian Airlines has two different lounges: for Star Alliance Gold members and passengers in business class on other Star Alliance airlines.
 There is a Cloud Nine Lounge available, not an impressive lounge, but the Ethiopian coffee corner was pretty nice!

 After a few hours, it was time to board.
 Every now and then, a lady started screaming departures at the Cloud Nine Lounge, so you knew it was time to go to your gate.
 Priority boarding lane is always equipped with a red carpet.

 In comparison with my ongoing trip, business class was completely full.
 The first thing I tried was the IFE to check if the sound works.
 Luckily for me it worked.
 But I heard other passengers complain about the same no-sound issue as my inbound flight.
 I’m not sure if they managed to fix it or if people get any compensation in return…